-When you teach Level 1 (PreVIP) or Level 2 students, letter recognition is an essential part of the curriculum.
-Because this is such a huge component of both levels, we need to make sure that we are using as many “tricks” as we can to teach big and small letters to our learners.
+When you teach young learners or beginner level students, letter recognition is an essential part of the curriculum.
+Because this is such a huge component of reading mastery, we need to make sure that we are using as many “tricks” as we can to teach big and small letters to our learners.

 So, I want to share 3 quick tips that will keep your students engaged while learning the letters of the alphabet.
 However, before we dive in, I want you to remember one thing as you are teaching the upper and lowercase letters.

 Make sure when you are teaching letters that you say “big” and “small.”
-The reason don’t say “little” is because “small” is a one syllable word while little is a 2 syllable word.
+The reason we don’t say “little” is because “small” is a one syllable word while “little” is a 2 syllable word.
 For those just learning English, the fewer the number of syllables, the better!!

 So, you’ll notice that as I share these 3 tips, I will always refer to “big” and “small” letters.

 Whenever I teach, I’m always mindful of the fact that I am interacting with a screen.
 In other words, I’m not sitting right beside my students during our lessons.